 ERP results in the derivation of strong, fresh keys that are unique for the given session.
-An rMSK is always derived on-demand when the peer requires a key with a new authenticator.
-The derivation ensures that the compromise of one rMSK does not result in the compromise of a different rMSK at any time.
+An rMSK is always derived on demand when the peer requires a key with a new authenticator.
+The derivation ensures that the compromise of one rMSK does not result in the compromise of another rMSK at any time.

-Limit key scope
+Limited key scope